Looking for the best flea collars for dogs?

 When young fleas are in their cocoons, vibrations, sounds, and heat trigger them to hatch and look for a host.
 Their ideal host is a dog, cat, or other mammal, but sometimes they will jump on humans and feed if necessary.
 Fleas also have the amazing ability to jump up to 2 feet.
 This means you, and your pets, can pick up fleas from anywhere and bring them into your home.

 Some of the common areas where you might involuntarily pick up these annoying hitchhikers are dog parks, in your yard, hotels, and other people’s homes.
-There are some ways you can limit your exposure to fleas and prevent an infestation.
+There are some ways you can limit your exposure to fleas and prevent flea and tick infestations.

 When you go to dog parks or other outdoor areas, make sure your dog is wearing a flea collar that repels fleas.
 There are also sprays and spot treatments, which will help to keep fleas from jumping on your dog.
 Also make sure you spray your shoes, socks, and bottom of your pants with a bug spray that repels fleas as well.
 Some of the natural repellant sprays for dogs can also be used on humans.